MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 IoT Hub SKUs each have a set of quotas and throttling limits for operations.
 Understand IoT Hub limits and quotas to optimize costs for device-to-cloud and cloud-to-device messaging.

 For example, the Standard S1 SKU has a daily quota of 400,000 messages.
-Charges increase in 4 KB chunks based on several factors:
+Charges increase in 4-KB chunks based on several factors:

 - One device-to-cloud (D2C) message can be up to 4 KB.
 - D2C messages that exceed 4 KB are charged in chunks of 4 KB.